 - The willful damage or destruction, or seizure and subversion of the institution’s building or other property;

 - The forcible disruption or impairment of, or interference with, the institution’s regularly scheduled classes, or other education functions;

 - The physical harm, coercion, intimidation, or otherwise invasion of lawful rights of students, staff, or faculty;

 - The incitement of violence due to its inherently offensive nature (i.e., ‘fighting words’ or traditional hate speech);

 - The obscenity (appeals to the obscene interest in sex; is patently offensive; and lacks serious literary, artistic, or political, or scientific value) or profanity is such that it causes disruption to the normal operations of the College; or

-- The representative of the organization inviting the speaker shall at the time of the invitation provide the speaker or his or her agent with a copy of this speaker policy and campus regulations.
-By acceptance of the invitation, the speaker shall assume full responsibility for any violation of law or campus regulations committed by him or her while on campus.
+- The representative of the organization inviting the speaker shall at the time of the invitation provide the speaker or their agent with a copy of this speaker policy and campus regulations.
+By acceptance of the invitation, the speaker shall assume full responsibility for any violation of law or campus regulations committed by them while on campus.

 - Any meeting, assembly or other activity to which an outside speaker may be invited is subject to all requirements, conditions and approvals set forth in any policy of the Board and/or Northeast State concerning the use of campus property and facilities.

-Requests for approval of guest speakers at Northeast State should be submitted using the Campus Request for Special Activity Form available from the Student Life offices, A212 of the Student Services Building.
+Requests for approval of guest speakers at Northeast State should be submitted using the Campus Request for Special Activity Form available from the Student Life offices, C2407 of the General Studies Building.